kcwu229/kcwu229/README.md

 ### Hi 👋, welcome to my Github homepage.

-I am Sam Wu, a programmer who is passionate about data engineering, app developing and providing UI/UX to users
+👋 I am a motivated programmer passionate about software development, with skills in Java, Python, and JavaScript.
+My background in psychology, combined with my ongoing degree in computing, provides me with a unique perspective on technology and its impact on users.

+Currently, I am expanding my expertise by learning about cloud technologies and preparing for certification examinations.
+I am eager to leverage my skills and knowledge to make a positive impact in the tech industry.

 Certificates from E-Learning Platform